 C4 Individual Facilities/Settings Assessment.
 SCDHHS will develop an individualized response by provider for each facility based upon the self-assessment and site visit.
 The agency will leverage responses from the self-assessment and site visit to identify gaps in compliance, as well as include any global policy or programmatic changes that are necessary for the provider to comport with the new HCBS standards.
 SCDHHS will develop these responses as site visits are completed, beginning in February 2016.
 Providers must create an action plan for their facility(ies) and indicate how they will bring it(them) into compliance with the requirements.
 The action plan must include a timeframe for completion and be submitted to SCDHHS for approval within 30 days of receiving the written notice.
 SCDHHS will review each action plan and determine if the action plan is approved or needs revision.
-SCDHHS will send providers a letter indicating whether their action plan needs further work, SCDHHS will give providers two weeks from receipt of the letter to make changes to the action plan and resubmit it to SCDHHS for approval.
+SCDHHS will send providers a letter indicating whether their action plan is approved and they can move forward with their changes, or whether the action plan needs further work.
+If the action plan needs further work, SCDHHS will give providers two weeks from receipt of the letter to make changes to the action plan and resubmit it to SCDHHS for approval.
 SCDHHS will review the revised action plan and will either approve it, or send notification to the appropriate program area to have the provider and setting reviewed for disciplinary action.